 Members will benefit from exclusive early access to free tickets for the German Symposium 2020.

-If you want to get to know the exceutive commitee, fellow members and ways to get involved in the German Society, visit us at our stall at the Welcome fair on 26th September and of course our monthly Stammtisch on 3rd October to celebrate Germany's national holiday with a few pints and in good company.
+If you want to get to know the exceutive commitee, fellow members and ways to get involved in the German Society, visit just our monthly Stammtisch or write us an email.

 For more information, visit our website:

 For more information about the German Symposium, please visit:

 or follow us on Facebook, Twitter or Instagram to benefit from the latest news on our events.

 This is a pass for one of the informal events at the LSE German Symposium from 3rd to 7th February.

 After having been allocated a place in an informal event, please purchase this ticket for £5.This ticket is only valid if you have been allocated a place in an informal event during the German Symposium.
 Please click here to be considered for attendance at an informal event.